-- has an approach to reducing difficult behaviour that involves identifying what the ‘purpose’ of a behaviour is, and then teaching more appropriate alternative behaviours to replace difficult ones
+- has an approach to reducing difficult behaviour that involves identifying what the ‘purpose’ of a behaviour is, and then teaching more appropriate alternative behaviour to replace the difficult behaviour.

-You can print out a checklist of these characteristics of a good early intervention service (PDF doc size: 39kb).
+You can print out a checklist of these characteristics of a good early intervention service (PDF: 39kb).

 Other things to consider

 It can be scary when you first find out what an early intervention therapy or service costs in time and money.
 Still, try not to panic.
-Focus on what you want for your child and your family.
+Instead try to focus on what you want for your child and your family.
 Learn all you can about the available options.
 How will they help your child?
 What will they cost in dollars and time?
 What funding is available to help cover these costs?

 Different children with ASD respond in different ways to interventions, so no single program will suit all children and their families.

-A good intervention involves regular assessment of your child to ensure progress is being made.
+A good intervention involves regular assessment to check that your child is making progress.
 The gains might be small at first, but it all adds up.
-If no gain is being made, the intervention might need to change or be stopped.
+If there’s no progress, the intervention might need to change or be stopped.

-Good intervention services see your child as a child first, as part of a whole family and not just a person with autism.
+Good intervention services see your child as a child first and as part of a whole family, not just as a person with autism.

 Video Finding and starting early intervention